Alfresco/alfresco-identity-service/docs/config/ping-federate-example.md

 **Export configuration settings**
 1. On the **Summary** tab click **Done** to return to the main SP connection configuration tabs.
 2. On the **Activation & Summary** tab tick the **Active** checkbox in the **Connection Status** row and **Save**.
-3. Back on the identity service homepage, click **Manage all SP**.
+3. Back on the Keycloak homepage, click **Manage all SP**.
 4. Your new connection should now appear in the **SP Connections** list.
 To the right of it click **Export metadata**.
 5. In the summary tab, click **Export**.

-### Configure Identity Service with the PingFederate parameters
+### Configure Keycloak with the PingFederate parameters
-Back in the Identity Service tab that you left open:
+Back in the Keycloak tab that you left open:
 1. Chose the file that you downloaded as part of the **Export metadata** step.<br />
     Now you should see that all your PingFederate configurations have been populated.
 2. Scroll up to **NameID Policy Format** and select **Unspecified** from the drop down menu.

 ### Configure Mappers
-This section allows an existing SAML user to be automatically created in Identity Service without a SAML user needing to fill in a form on their first log in.
+This section allows an existing SAML user to be automatically created in Keycloak without a SAML user needing to fill in a form on their first log in.

 1. In the left column, navigate to **Mappers**.
 2. Click **Create**.